 Kashmir Kustanowiz, AM ’13, completed an Albert Schweitzer Fellowship in which her project focused on the creation of a forum for individuals with histories of trauma and substance abuse to find support and inner strength, ultimately to prevent relapse; she interested in helping individuals overcome the limitations of the correctional system and looks to succeed in a change-oriented profession.

-Margaret Marion, AB ’12 AM ’13, was a part of the University’s BA/MA program and her studies as a clinical student at the SSA concentrated on alcohol and substance abuse; she hopes to return to Detroit and to continue her work in community building and youth development.
+Margaret Marion, AB ’12 AM ’13, was a part of the University’s BA/MA program and her studies as a clinical student at the Crown Family School concentrated on alcohol and substance abuse; she hopes to return to Detroit and to continue her work in community building and youth development.